shabin5785/Golang_notes/GO_1.md

 -The scope of a control-flow lab el, as used by break, continue, and goto statements, is the entire enclosing function.

+-A program may contain multiple declarat ions of the same name so long as each declarat ion is in a different lexic al block.